 But I’ll get back to the gifts of love in a moment because I need to tell you, dear reader, another story from my childhood.

-As far back as I can remember, I’ve had mixed feelings about receiving gifts but I’m not sure why.
-It’s not that I’m fussy or difficult to please – I’m not.
-It’s just that I feel awkward and unworthy – but I can’t explain it better than that.
+As far back as I can remember, I’ve had mixed feelings about receiving gifts, but I’m not sure why.
+It’s not that I’m fussy or complicated to please – I’m not.
+It’s just that I feel awkward and unworthy – and I can’t explain it better than that.
 But I love giving gifts – so I’ll never be accused of being a Scrooge.

-Sannie’s gift to me was neatly wrapped with two ribbons on each end of the gift.
+Sannie had wrapped my present neatly, with two ribbons on each end of the gift.
 I read the card – and then with my hands trembling with the excitement of a ten-year-old, I opened the present.
-It was an awesome toque that she had knitted for me!
-And although I never asked her – I imagined that she probably thought about me, as she knitted it.
+It was a beautiful toque that she had knitted for me!
+And although I never asked her – I imagined that she probably thought about me, as she knitted.
 I held back the tears until we had said our goodbyes and had started the drive home.
-Her boyfriend Kuba, is a very lucky boy!
+Her boyfriend, Kuba, is one lucky boy!